 You will need two tennis balls to run this drill, and you’ll start off with both of them in your hands.
 Have a player line up facing you about 5 yards away.

 Now roll one of the tennis balls to the right, about 2-3 yards to the player’s side.
 They’ll shuffle over, pick it up and toss it back to you.

 And right before they catch that first ball, you’ll pass the other one about 5 yards to their other side, and continue like that until the player completes 10 consecutive catches.

 Make sure to push your players, for instance if they’re beating the ball to the spot easily, you’re going to want to throw the ball wider and perhaps with a bit more speed.

-And if you’re looking for some free instructional videos, make sure to check out my football drills youtube channel!
+If you enjoyed these, you’ll also like our complete collection of football speed and agility drills.
+Or, if you’re looking for some free instructional videos, make sure to check out my youtube channel!